Text messages might be the new way hackers try to steal your info

 The cyber-attacks, which occurred during the summer of 2016, came just as the researchers were engaged in an ultimately failed campaign to double the tax, the Times notes.

 At this point, the source of the attacks is unclear.
-A spokesperson for ConMexico, Big Soda's powerful trade group in the country, told the Times that the industry had any knowledge of the hacks, adding that "frankly, it scares us, too."
+A spokesperson for ConMéxico, Big Soda's powerful trade group in the country, told the Times that the industry had any knowledge of the hacks, adding that "frankly, it scares us, too."

-NSO Group, for its part, claims it sells its spyware only to governmental law enforcement agencies, and maintains "technical safeguards that prevent clients from sharing its spy tools," The Times reports, adding that an NSO spokesman "reiterated those restrictions in a statement on Thursday, and said the company had no knowledge of the tracking of health researchers and advocates inside Mexico."
+NSO Group, for its part, claims it sells its spyware only to governmental law enforcement agencies, and maintains "technical safeguards that prevent clients from sharing its spy tools," the Times reports, adding that an NSO spokesman "reiterated those restrictions in a statement on Thursday, and said the company had no knowledge of the tracking of health researchers and advocates inside Mexico."

 So just as Mexico has emerged as a policy laboratory for reducing soda consumption, it is also demonstrating some pretty innovative tools for keeping tabs on anti-soda agitators.
 And delivering an important reminder: Think hard before you click on a link texted to you from an unknown number, no matter how compelling the story is.